makoto-yoneya/gmx-polymer-tools/README.md

 Input \*.mol2 file is assumed to be generated with [antechamber][3] with proper force field (e.g. GAFF) atom types and charges.

-Resultant \*.lt file can be input for rtp2tmer.pl
+Resultant plain \*.rtp file can be input for rtp2tmer.pl as,

 `rtp2tmer.pl -n 7 -c 29 < 3lla.rtp > lla.rtp`

+Resultant lla.rtp is the final residue topology files for the monomar (here lla, L-lactic acid) as new residue.

+Corresponding hydrogen databese file (\*.hdb) for the terminal residues can be created from this rtp file.

 `rtp2hdb.pl < lla.rtp > lla.hdb`

-These lla.rtp and lla.hdb are the final residue topology files for one monomar (here lla, L-lactic acid) as new residue.
+Trimer pdb file (3lla.pdb) can be translated to the pdb file suitable for pdb2gmx by

 `pdb2tmer.pl -n 7 -c 29 < 3lla.pdb > 3lla_4pdb2gmx.pdb`